SAP-samples/cloud-mobile-services-continuous-integration/README.md

 ## Download and Installation

-Fork this repository or create your own usiung the [sample Github Workflows](./github/workflows), then follow the respective configuration guide for the tool or SDK of your choice.
+Fork this repository or create your own using the [sample Github Workflows](.github/workflows), then follow the respective configuration guide for the tool or SDK of your choice.

+### License and Copyright Compliance Checks

+* Requires any version of Python and `virtualenv`: `pip install virtualenv --user`
+* Run `npm install` to set up the [Reuse tool](https://github.com/fsfe/reuse-tool)
+* Run `npm run reuse:lint` to verify compliance

 ## How to Obtain Support